Grilling Hacks: How to Make a Rotisserie Chicken on the Grill

 Grilled chicken may be a classic mainstay on any dinner plate, but cooking it rotisserie style adds delicious flavor that brings everyday meals up a notch.
 Whether you serve rotisserie chicken as the main attraction or use it to spice up appetizers, sides or salads, this versatile meat makes for a juicy addition to any table.
 Fortunately, you don’t have to run to the supermarket every time you want to enjoy this tasty treat.
 Learn how to properly season and grill chicken with a few simple tools so that the whole family can enjoy rotisserie chicken any time.

-Quick Tip: Always consult the manufacturer's guide.
-While there are general grill safety basics to always keep in mind, the manufacturer's guide can answer any questions about the exact product and its mechanisms.
+Quick Tip: Always consult your grill's manufacturer's guide.
+While there are general grill safety basics to always keep in mind, the manufacturer's guide can answer questions about your exact product and its mechanisms.

 Start by cleaning the chicken and rinsing the inside of the center cavity, and then pat it dry with paper towels.
 Marinade or brine the chicken with your favorite seasoning.
 Let the chicken sit in the marinade or brine for 5 to 6 hours.

-Remove the grill grates from the grill and place the pan or foil at the bottom of the grill, underneath the space the chicken will occupy.
+Remove the grill grates from the grill and place the pan or foil at the bottom of the grill under the space the chicken will occupy.
 Pre-heat the grill to 375 degrees Fahrenheit.